jiwon-seattle/Tic-tac-toe-React-redux/README.md

 <img src="src/img/hookDiagram.png" width="300px" />

 It drills down props to the children.
 I even had to pass down dispatch from TicTacToe to TD.
-`useReducer` is one of the good React library that it still focus on the strong parent & child concept.
+`useReducer` is one of the good React library that it still focuses on the strong parent & child concept.
 It would be useful to use with `Context API`.

 #### To run useReducer dev mode locally: